Sports & Camp Physicals in Rockville, MD

-For example, if you had any of the following health issues at some point in your life, you should let the doctor know when you meet for the exam:
+For example, if you had any of the following health issues at some point in your life, you should let the provider know when you meet for the exam:

-You should also inform your doctor of any medications or supplements you are taking, as these can have an impact on your energy levels or cause side effects, including drowsiness, nausea and more.
-If you wear dental braces or have been withheld from participating in exercise/sports in the past, also let your doctor know so he can investigate the issue further.
+You should also inform your provider of any medications or supplements you are taking, as these can have an impact on your energy levels or cause side effects, including drowsiness, nausea and more.
+If you wear dental braces or have been withheld from participating in exercise/sports in the past, also let your provider know so he can investigate the issue further.

-Once the doctor has finished asking questions and taking your medical history, the next step is the actual physical exam.
+Once the provider has finished asking questions and taking your medical history, the next step is the actual physical exam.

 *Sports physicals do not include labs, procedures or vaccines.